liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 on a third party project that is not included in either space (e.g., [Google Guava](https://opensource.google.com/projects/guava))?.
 The `resolve` task fails by default if your project depends on this project type.
-You probably plan to have this project deployed and available in @product@ at runtime, so it's not a concern, but the resolver doesn't know that; you'll need to customize the resolver to bypass this.
+You probably plan to have this project deployed and available at runtime, so it's not a concern, but the resolver doesn't know that; you must customize the resolver to bypass this.

 There are three ways you can do this: